Risk Bounds for CART Classifiers under a Margin Condition: Proofs

 \subsection{Proof of Proposition \ref{FS}}

-Proposition \ref{FS} is a direct application of the theorem obtained by Boucheron, Bousquet and Massart \cite{BouBouMas04} recalled here: assume that we observe $N+n$ independent random variables with common distribution $P$ depending on a parameter $f^*$ to be estimated.
+Proposition \ref{FS} is a direct application of the theorem obtained by Blanchard and Massart in \cite{Kol06rej}, reformulated for our purpose here: assume that we observe $N+n$ independent random variables with common distribution $P$ depending on a parameter $f^*$ to be estimated.
 Suppose the first $N$ observations $Z'=Z_1',\ldots,Z_N'$ are used to build some preliminary collection of estimators $(\eft{m})_{m\in \Mn}$ and the remaining observations $Z_1,\ldots, Z_n$ are used to select an estimator $\ef$ among this collection by minimizing the empirical contrast as defined by (\ref{EC}) (with $(X,Y)$ replaced by $Z$).
-Hence we have the following result.
+Hence, we have the following result.

-\begin{th-a}[Boucheron, Bousquet, Massart \cite{BouBouMas04}] ~\\ Suppose that $\Mn$ is finite with cardinal $K$.
+\begin{th-a}[Blanchard and Massart \cite{Kol06rej}] ~\\ Suppose that $\Mn$ is finite with cardinal $K$.
 Assume that there exists some continuous function $w$ mapping $\R_+$ onto $\R_+$ such that $x\mapsto w(x)/x$ is nonincreasing, and which satisfies for all $\v>0$

 Then one has for every $\theta \in (0,1)$ where $l$ is defined by (\ref{loss}) and $\delta_{*}$ satisfies $\sqrt{n}\delta_{*}^2=w(\delta_{*})$. \end{th-a}

 Taking $w(\v)=(1/\sqrt{h})\v$ for both methods M1 and M2, where $h$ is the margin, leads to proposition \ref{FS} with